noaaaa2/WD-HO2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  This is consist of a landing page, 5 static and animated card styles, and 5 static hero styles.
+  This is consists of a landing page, 5 static and animated card styles, and 5 static hero styles.
 </div>

 <br />